The Play (film): Plot

-A famous theatre group in Kolkata is ravaged when the members of the group gets killed one by one in a span of a single night.
-Only three of the members survive Mainak (Indrasish Roy),Ishika (Mumtaz Sorcar) and Rishabh (Rajdeep Gupta).
-The task of finding out the truth befalls on Mainak, but the answers he was looking for is not what he ends up finding.
+A famous theatre group in Kolkata is ravaged when the members of the group get killed one by one in a span of a single night.
+Only three of the members, Mainak (Indrasish Roy), Ishika (Mumtaz Sorcar) and Rishabh (Rajdeep Gupta) survive.
+The task of finding out the truth befalls Mainak, but the answers he was looking for are not what he ends up finding.